Annihilation (film): Plot

-Ventress leaves the group and heads for the lighthouse, the center of the Shimmer.
-Josie believes Cassie's dying mind was "refracted" into the bear, and laments that the only piece left of Cassie was the pain and fear she experienced while being killed.
-She allows herself to succumb to the shimmer and "refract" into a humanoid plant, hoping to avoid a similar fate.
+Ventress reveals she has cancer and is nearing death.
+She leaves the group and heads for the lighthouse at the center of the Shimmer.
+Josie believes the Shimmer "refracted" Cassie's dying mind into the bear, and laments how only Cassie's pain and fear remained.
+She allows herself to succumb to the Shimmer and "refract" into a humanoid plant to avoid a similar fate.
 Lena follows Ventress to the lighthouse, where she discovers Kane's remains and a videotape.
-In the footage, Kane leaves an instruction to find Lena before killing himself with a phosphorus grenade.
-After the explosion, a doppelgänger of Kane steps into frame.
+In the footage, Kane instructs someone to find Lena before killing himself with a phosphorus grenade.
+After the explosion, a Doppelgänger of Kane steps into frame.

-Within the hole created by the meteor, Lena finds Ventress, who explains that the Shimmer will eventually swallow everything.
-Ventress then disintegrates into a shimmering cloud that absorbs a drop of blood from Lena's face and changes into a faceless, shimmering, humanoid being that mimics Lena's movements.
-Unable to escape the creature, Lena tricks it into igniting one of Kane's leftover grenades as it transforms into her doppelgänger.
-Lena flees the burning lighthouse, and the Shimmer dissipates, destroying itself as it mindlessly mimics the explosion.
+Within the hole created by the meteor, Lena finds Ventress, who explains that the Shimmer will swallow everything, and then she disintegrates into a shimmering cloud.
+The cloud absorbs a drop of blood from Lena's face and changes into a faceless humanoid that mimics Lena's movements.
+Unable to outrun the creature, which is slowly transforming into her Doppelgänger, Lena tricks it into igniting one of Kane's leftover grenades.
+Lena flees the burning lighthouse, and the Shimmer dissipates, destroying itself.

-Back in the present, Lena's interrogation concludes, and she learns that after the Shimmer fell, Kane's condition began to stabilize.
-Lena visits the Kane doppelgänger and asks if he is really Kane, which she doubts.
+Back in the present, Lena's interrogation concludes.
+She learns that after the Shimmer fell, Kane's condition began to stabilize.
+Lena visits Kane and asks if he is really Kane.
 He asks if she is Lena, but she does not answer.
 They embrace and their irises shimmer.